rust-lang/book/nostarch/chapter12.md

 Listing 12-4: Reading the contents of the file specified by the second argument

-First, we add another `use` statement to bring in a relevant part of the standard library: we need `std::fs` to handle files [1].
+First, we bring in a relevant part of the standard library with a `use`
+statement: we need `std::fs` to handle files [1].

-In `main`, we’ve added a new statement: `fs::read_to_string` takes the `filename`, opens that file, and returns a `Result<String>` of the file’s contents [2].
+In `main`, the new statement `fs::read_to_string` takes the `filename`, opens that file, and returns a `Result<String>` of the file’s contents [2].

-After that statement, we’ve again added a temporary `println!` statement that prints the value of `contents` after the file is read, so we can check that the program is working so far [3].
+After that, we again add a temporary `println!` statement that prints the value of `contents` after the file is read, so we can check that the program is working so far [3].

 Let’s run this code with any string as the first command line argument (because we haven’t implemented the searching part yet) and the *poem.txt* file as the